davidlin006811/myparrotchat/README.md

  - Multiple groups
  - Easy user and group search
  - Contact adding and removing
- - An easy way to create/remove/join group and withdraw from group freely
+ - An easy way to create/remove/join group and withdraw from group
  - One to one private chat and one to mutilple group chat
  - A simple way to toggle between deafult input panel and floating input panel
 ### Compatbility